Last updated on October 24th, 2023 at 15:03

 You will need to use gum, tape or glue to seal the hole at the bottom of your pod before you make them.

 #4.
-Use Your K-Cups As Seed Starters.
+Use Your K-Cups As Seed Starters

 This is far better than just throwing your pods in the landfill or burning them.
 Use them for your seedlings with the coffee ground fertilizer, as used coffee grounds are full of nutrients to grow plants and flowers.

 Simply place your seeds in the used pod with potting soil and used coffee grounds mix and let them grow.
-When they are too big move them to a bigger pot.
+When they are too big, move them to a bigger pot.

 Reuse the soil and coffee grounds and add them to your compost mix.

 #5.
-Make A Perfect Circle Stamp.
+Make A Perfect Circle Stamp

 Another little art project.

 You can make a perfectly circular stamp and is so easy.
-All you need to do is dip the rim of the K Cup in paint and you can make a circular stamp on paper, canvas and even a T shirt.
+All you need to do is dip the rim of the K Cup in paint, and you can make a circular stamp on paper, canvas and even a T-shirt.
 Any material can be used.

 You can also trace around the K-Cup.

 #6.
-Store Small Portions Of leftovers.
+Store Small Portions Of leftovers

 Waste not want not is what I say.
-Why throw out old food items that is worth saving?
+Why throw out old food items that are worth saving?
 There is no reason.
 Peas, beans, gravy, chopped herbs can be saved by putting them into your pods.

 #7.
-Organize And Store Small Items.
+Organize And Store Small Items

 Small items like buttons, pins, small batteries can be stored in K Cups.
-Instead of losing them you can now keep them and know where they are and thus making them easy to find.
+Instead of losing them, you can now keep them and know where they are and thus making them easy to find.

 #8.
-Hang Your Pods On Your Wall.
+Hang Your Pods On Your Wall

 A little more arty, you can use these and hang them on your wall, making for very artistic decorations.
 You can alter their color by painting them.
-You can even use string light and use your K Cup pods and the housing, covers for the individual lights.
+You can even use a string light and use your K Cup pods and the housing, covers for the individual lights.

 #9.
-Store Your Coins.
+Store Your Coins

 Loose change can be stored in your old K cups.
-You can go as far as using many, one per coin value and making them easier to organise when you are looking for coins.
+You can go as far as using many, one per coin value and making them easier to organize when you are looking for coins.

 #10.
-Freeze Stuff, Make Popsicles.
+Freeze Stuff, Make Popsicles

 You can freeze a number of things in your K Cup and make frozen items like a K-cup popsicles, ice cubes, and small portions of your own butter or Ghee.